Embarq

-Embarq Corporation (stylized as EMBARQ) was the largest independent local exchange carrier in the United States (below the Baby Bells), serving customers in 18 states and providing local, long-distance, high-speed data and wireless services to residential and business customers.
+Embarq Corporation was the largest independent local exchange carrier in the United States (below the Baby Bells), serving customers in 18 states and providing local, long-distance, high-speed data and wireless services to residential and business customers.
 It had been formerly the local telephone division (LTD) of Sprint Nextel until 2006, when it was spun off as an independent company.
 Embarq produced more than $6 billion in revenues annually, and had approximately 18,000 employees.
 It was based in Overland Park, Kansas.

 In 2009, it was purchased by CenturyTel, which rebranded as CenturyLink (now known as Lumen Technologies) after the merger.

 History

 Brown Telephone Company

 C. L. Brown founded Brown Telephone Company in the small town of Abilene, Kansas.
 The company was a landline telephone company that operated as a competitor to the Bell System.
 Brown acquired a number of other local telephone companies, merging them under the name United Telephone Company in 1911.